-What is a bond and what are some common examples?
+What is a bond trustee, and what are its duties?

 Quite often, there are no available funds to cover the fees and expenses incurred in enforcing a bond obligation.
 An indenture trustee is not obligated to risk its own funds in the pursuit of remedies on behalf of bondholders.
 Therefore, most indentures provide that the fees and expenses the indenture trustee incurs are paid from any recoveries, before any funds go to the bondholders.
 Indenture trustees may also require satisfactory indemnity from directing bondholders before risking its own funds.